learn-co-curriculum/hs-flatiron-swag-store-day01/README.md

 **Step 1** - Set up your app and MVC directories.

-**Step 2** - Set up your config directory with your environment file (Hint: It's totally okay to copy the config file from your Fwitter project, but don't forget to customize it where necessary.)
+**Step 2** - Set up your config directory with your environment file (Hint: It's totally okay to copy the environment file from your Fwitter project.)

 **Step 3** - Set up your public directory with directories for css, img and js.